 KENTUCKY Statute(s) Ky.
 Rev. Stat.
 Ann. §§ 15.291 to 15.293 (West 2022).
 Initial effective date(s) March 24, 2021.
 Substantive amendment(s) to laws None.
 Does the law establish a dedicated fund independent of the general treasury for opioid litigation proceeds?
 Yes, as to half of the proceeds.
 Fifty percent of litigation proceeds is paid to counties, consolidated local governments, urban county governments, and cities.
 The remaining 50 percent goes into a trust and agency account known as the Opioid Abatement Trust Fund (Fund), which may not be appropriated or transferred by the Kentucky General Assembly for other purposes.
-Ky.
-Rev. Stat.
-Ann. § 15.293 (West 2022).
+KY.
+REV. STAT.
+ANN. § 15.293 (West 2022).
 Does the law set out permissible expenditures for the funds?
 Yes.
 The Fund may: (1) reimburse prior expenses for outpatient and residential treatment services, emergency response services, or the costs of administering naloxone; and (2) fund projects related to opioid use disorder or any co-occurring SUD or mental health issues from a list of 29 categories or as deemed appropriate by the Kentucky Opioid Abatement Advisory Commission (Commission).
-Ky.
-Rev. Stat.
-Ann. § 15.291 (West 2022).
+KY.
+REV. STAT.
+ANN. § 15.291 (West 2022).
 Does the law establish a governing council to approve disbursal of the funds?
 Yes.
-Commission awards moneys from the Fund to support projects according to the approved criteria.
+Commission awards moneys from the Fund to fund projects according to the approved criteria.
 The Commission consists of the following nine members: (1) the attorney general or designee; (2) the state treasurer or designee; (3) the secretary of the Cabinet for Health and Family Services or designee; (4) an appointee of the University of Kentucky's HEALing Communities Study Team; (5) a representative of victims of the opioid crisis appointed by the attorney general; (6) a representative of the drug treatment and prevention community appointed by the attorney general; (7) a representative appointed by the attorney general; and (8) two citizens at large appointed by the attorney general.
-Ky.
-Rev. Stat.
-Ann. § 15.291 (West 2022).
+KY.
+REV. STAT.
+ANN. § 15.291 (West 2022).
 Recently proposed legislation None.

-LOUISIANA Statute(s) None.
-Initial effective date(s) N/A Substantive amendment(s) to laws N/A Does the law establish a dedicated fund independent of the general treasury for opioid litigation proceeds?
-N/A Does the law set out permissible expenditures for the funds?
-N/A Does the law establish a governing council to approve disbursal of the funds?
-N/A Recently proposed legislation H.B.
+LOUISIANA

+Statute(s) None.

+Initial effective date(s) N/A

+Substantive N/A

+amendment(s) to laws

+Does the law establish a N/A

+dedicated fund

+independent of the

+general treasury for

+opioid litigation proceeds?

+Does the law set out N/A

+permissible expenditures

+for the funds?

+Does the law establish a N/A

+governing council to

+approve disbursal of the

+funds?

+Recently proposed H.B.
 1045, 2022 Reg.
 Sess.
 (La.
 2022).
-This bill was based on the Model Act and would have established an independent fund, set out permissible expenditures, and established a governing council.
-The bill died upon adjournment of the legislative session.
+This bill was based on

+legislation the Model Act and would have established an independent fund,

+set out permissible expenditures, and established a governing council.
+The bill died upon adjournment of the legislative

+session.